 - Most small business owners don’t write blogs, so you can stay ahead of your competitors.

 Read here, more about the benefits of blogging for your website.

 #9 Page Not Found

-A “page not found” page (also known page “404 error”) is a page that your website visitors see when any webpage no longer exists.
+A “page not found” page (also known as page “404 error”) is a page that your website visitors see when any webpage no longer exists.
 You can create a custom “404 page” or “page not found”.

-You can show all the important links of your website on “page not found” page so that the visitors can click any of those links and visit their desired page.
-You can also ask your website developer to integrate a search form on “page not found” page.
+You can show all the important links of your website on the “page not found” page so that the visitors can click any of those links and visit their desired page.
+You can also ask your website developer to integrate a search form on the “page not found” page.